Arghun-dev/deep-js-foundation/README.md

 **In Conclusion**

 Making types known and obvious leads to better code.
 If types are known, `==` is best.
 Otherwise, fallback to `===`

+# Scope

+Scope: Where to llok for things